What Are the Disadvantages of In Vitro Fertilization (IVF)?

 Ziru Jiang, Yinyu Wang, Jing Lin, Jingjing Xu, Guolian Ding, Hefeng Huang.
 Genetic and epigenetic risks of assisted reproduction.
 Best Pract Res Clin Obstet Gynaecol.
 2017 Oct;44:90-104 (View)

-FAQs from users: 'Does IVF increase the risk of preterm labor?', 'What other problems can arise during IVF treatment?', 'Does in vitro fertilization have any risk for the baby?' and 'Are there any risks or side effects of IVF-ICSI?'.
+FAQs from users: 'Does artificial insemination involve the same risks as in vitro fertilization?', 'What other problems can arise during IVF treatment?', 'Does in vitro fertilization have any risk for the baby?' and 'Are there any risks or side effects of IVF-ICSI?'.

 Authors and contributors